sfadschm/docx-document-tracker/README.md

 Please make sure that these commands are included in `PATH` and can be executed from the command line.

 ## Installation
+Download the latest release of clone this repository to your local machine and run `setup.sh`.
-Clone this repository and add the following settings in `.git\config`:
+This script will create the following entries in the projects `.git\config`:

     [diff "pandoc"]
       textconv = pandoc --to=markdown